This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

 Continued expansion in the feed industry, particularly for poultry and tilapia production, should continue to fuel the demand for U.S. soybean meal in the years to come.
-Since the price of chicken products is more accessible to the Honduran population, demand from an increasing number of food franchise outlets is driving the need for more chicken.
+Since the price of poultry products are more accessible to the Honduran population, demand from an increasing number of food franchise outlets is driving the need for more poultry.

 Resources